Skip to cookie consent Skip to main content

 • Learn how to protect yourself against RSV.
 If you are age 60 and older, you may be eligible to receive an RSV vaccine.
 To protect their infant, pregnant people are encouraged to get an RSV vaccine.
 Infants also may receive monoclonal antibody treatments, depending on their age and health history.

-• Wash your hands often with soap and water.
+• Wash your hands often with soap and water to help prevent the spread of illnesses like the common cold and strep.
 Avoid touching your face with unwashed hands.

 • Cover your mouth when sneezing or coughing.
 Wash your hands after blowing your nose, coughing, or sneezing.
 Set an example for your children and teach them how to do this.